 - Reaching different temperatures on a room-by-room basis.

-4 Pluses of Installing Smart Vents
+Four Advantages of Getting Smart Vents

 - If you own an Ecobee: Flair and Keen are both usable with Ecobee via third-party apps.